-Overall, the services had the essential elements as described in 7 (a).
+Overall, the service had for the most part the essential elements as described in 7 (a).
+However, compliance with Standard 6.21 should be reviewed.

 The service should ensure that the necessary arrangements are in place to undertake effective clinical audit activities that include the systematic and critical analysis of the quality of care being provided, the procedures being used for diagnosis and treatment, the use of resources and the resulting outcome and quality of life for the patient.